Lunatic-Labs/Lunatic-Labs-Policies/README.md

 All updates must be documented in the revision history and approved by the designated authority.

 * **Address Feedback:**
-  Review the comment
-s, ask questions for clarification if needed, and make necessary changes.
+  Review the comments, ask questions for clarification if needed, and make necessary changes.
   <img width="311" alt="Screenshot 2025-04-21 at 4 45 46 PM" src="https://github.com/user-attachments/assets/28e971fb-ba5d-4034-87ae-c3ecdb45d80a" />
   If everything functions well, reviewers can type “LGTM\!”
 * **Update the PR:**